Thespis: Alleged works

-Fragments (probably spurious) in A Nauck, Tragicorum graecorum fragmenta (1887).
+Fragments (probably spurious) in A. Nauck, Tragicorum graecorum fragmenta (1887).

 Legacy

 It is implied that Thespis invented acting in the Western world, and that prior to his performances, no one had ever assumed the resemblance of another person for the purpose of storytelling.
 In fact, Thespis is the first known actor in written plays.
 He may thus have had a substantial role in changing the way stories were told and inventing theatre as we know it today.
 In homage to Thespis, actors in the English-speaking part of the world have been referred to as thespians.

 Thespis was the title character in an 1871 comic opera by W.S.
 Gilbert and Arthur Sullivan, the first collaboration between the two men, although the musical score has mostly been lost.
 The story involves Thespis and his troupe of actors temporarily replacing the gods of Olympus, while the latter come down to earth to "mingle" with humanity.
 The actors do a bad job of it, and the gods return angrily to resume their rightful roles.

 A branch of the National Theatre of Greece expressly instituted in 1939 to tour the country is named "The Wagon of Thespis" (Greek: Άρμα Θέσπιδος, Árma Théspidos) in his honour.

+The Thespis Theatre Company, which is part of Brimar Entertainment Limited, is named after the actor Thespis and founded by actor Neil Alan Bell.
+The company logo is a depiction of Thespis, his horse and cart.